The Dos and Don'ts of Attending Your Holiday Office Party

 There’s always one person who becomes too starry-eyed by the open bar and goes down in company history.
 Don’t be that person.
 Have a couple of glasses of wine, but know your limit.
 You’re surrounded by your colleagues; you should keep your composure as in any other situation.

 Getting busy with your colleagues is rarely a good idea, no matter what position you’re in.
-And if you must, the holiday office party is not the time to make Michael from marketing your man.
+And if you must, the holiday office party is not the time get huggy with that sales exec.
 People talk, and you don’t need rumors following you.

 Whether your office manager planned your holiday get-together or your company hired an event planner to tackle a large-scale bash, a lot of effort was put into arranging this shindig.
 So participate in whatever your company has planned for you, be it bowling, dancing, or trivia games.
-People look forward to this event all year!
+After all, the event only comes once a year.